samcapece/Algorithms/README.md

 # Algorithms and Program Development Projects

-This repository hosts projects developed for class.
-It encompasses a range of projects focusing on advanced algorithms, data structures, and programming techniques.
+This repository hosts projects for the algorithms and program development course It encompasses a range of projects focusing on advanced algorithms, data structures, and programming techniques.
 Each project targets specific programming concepts, applying them in real-world scenarios to deepen understanding of computer science fundamentals.

 ## Projects Included